Pair-VPR: Place-Aware Pre-training and Contrastive Pair Classification for Visual Place Recognition with Vision Transformers

 Pair-VPR uses global descriptor database searching to generate a list of top candidates, then uses a pair classifier to estimate which is the best matching database image given a query image.
 Pair-VPR is trained in two stages as shown below.

-Left side: During Stage 1 of training, we train a ViT encoder and decoder using siamese mask image modelling with Place-aware sampling from large scale and diverse VPR datasets.
-Right: in Stage 2, we re-use both the pre-trained encoder and decoder and train specifically for the VPR task, jointly learning a global descriptor and a pair classifier.
+During Stage 1 of training, we train a ViT encoder and decoder using siamese masked image modelling with place-aware sampling from large-scale and diverse VPR datasets.
+In Stage 2, we re-use both the pre-trained encoder and decoder and train specifically for the VPR task, jointly learning a global descriptor and a pair classifier.

 Pair-VPR Inference

-Given a query and database image, encoded features are passed into the transformer decoder (twice, in alternating input orders), and the transformer decoder outputs a similarity score from the output of a class token.
+Given a query and database image, encoded features are passed into the transformer decoder twice in alternating input orders, and the transformer decoder outputs a similarity score from the output of a class token.
 The two similarity scores are summed to produce the final Pair-VPR similarity score for a given pair.
-In practise, for enhanced computational efficiency Pair-VPR can be run in a batch where a batch is a tensor of (query, database) pairs.
-Then all re-ranking can be performed using a single forward pass through the Pair-VPR decoder.
+In practice, Pair-VPR can run in a batch where each batch is a tensor of query and database pairs, allowing re-ranking to be performed using a single forward pass through the Pair-VPR decoder.

 Results